amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-identify-conversion-drivers.md

 The conversion drivers tab lists every event included in your project, along with each event’s correlation with either conversion or churn.
 In this example, the `Add Content to Cart` event is very highly correlated (+0.97) with conversion on the `Purchase Song or Video` event.

+{{partial:admonition type='note'}}
-**NOTE:** You can switch between viewing correlations with conversions and correlations with churn by clicking *Converted* or *Dropped Off*, directly above the list of events.
+You can switch between viewing correlations with conversions and correlations with churn by clicking *Converted* or *Dropped Off*, directly above the list of events.
+{{/partial:admonition}}

 2. Locate the event you’re interested in.
 Below the event name, click *Expand by Property*.
 3. Click the *Select property …* button and click the property you’re interested in analyzing.